 Photophobia is also common in several conditions that affect the eyes.
 These include:

-- corneal abrasion, or injury to the cornea, or the outermost layer of the eye.
-This type of injury is common and can happen if you get a substance like sand, dirt, or metal particles in your eyes.
+A corneal abrasion is an injury to the cornea.
+The cornea is the outermost layer of the eye.
+This type of injury is common and can happen if you get sand, dirt, metal particles or other substances in your eyes.
 This can lead to a serious condition called a corneal ulcer if the cornea becomes infected.

-- scleritis, which occurs when the white part of your eye becomes inflamed.
-It mainly affects people between 30 and 60 years old.
-It is usually caused by diseases that affect the immune system, such as lupus.
+Scleritis occurs when the white part of your eye becomes inflamed.
+It mainly affects people between 30 and 50 years old, women in particular.
+It’s usually caused by diseases that affect the immune system, such as lupus.
 Other symptoms include eye pain, watery eyes, and blurred vision.
-(NLM)

-- conjunctivitis, also known as “pink eye,” occurs when the layer of tissue that covers the white part of your eye becomes infected or inflamed.
-It is mostly caused by viruses.
+Also known as “pink eye,” this occurs when the layer of tissue that covers the white part of your eye becomes infected or inflamed.
+It’s mostly caused by viruses.
 Other causes include bacteria and allergies.
 Other symptoms include itching, redness, and eye pain.

-- dry eye syndrome, which occurs when your tear ducts cannot make enough tears or make poor quality tears.
+This occurs when your tear ducts can’t make enough tears or make poor quality tears.
 It results in your eyes being excessively dry.
-It is common in women and people over the age of 65.
 Causes include age, environmental factors, certain medical conditions, and some medications.
-(AOA)

 Some conditions that cause sensitivity to light are considered medical emergencies.
-If you have this symptom and any other symptoms associated with one of these conditions, seek immediate medical care.
+If you have this symptom and any other symptoms associated with one of these conditions, you should seek immediate medical care.